pachet/promix/README.md

 <br />
 ###Breakpoints

-Certain promix chain methods act as chain breakpoints.
+Certain Promix chain methods act as chain breakpoints.
 These methods are designated with an asterisk (\*) throughout this documentation.
 A breakpoint is a step in the execution of a chain that necessarily introduces sequential behavior.